v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 123+856=0979
 ```

-There are at most $6 \times 9 = 54$ neighbors found in the complete set for each equation.
-We count the occurences of digits in the right hand side of those equations to compute the most likely first digit, second digit, etc.
+There are at most $6 \times 9 = 54$ neighbors for each equation.
+By counting the occurrences of digits on the right-hand side of these equations, we compute the most likely first, second, and third digits.

-It gets pretty compute intensive, so I checked this prediction method for 100 equations only.
-However, the percentage of correct predictions seem to converge quickly.
+This method becomes computationally intensive, so I tested it on only 100 equations.
+However, the accuracy percentage converges quickly:

 {{< figure align=center src="/posts/learning-addition/onenn.png" >}}

-What we see, is that if we work with 50% or more of the total set, this method will likely yield a perfect result.
-If we have access to a smaller fraction at training time, we won't be ab;e to properly learn addition.
-Note that no real learning is happening here.

-The ultimate goal is to compress the information contained in the training set into a tiny internal representation.
+The results suggest that if we use 50% or more of the total dataset, this method yields near-perfect predictions.
+With smaller fractions, the model struggles to "learn" addition.
+Note that no real learning occurs here—the goal remains to compress the training set into a compact representation.

 ## Training a GPT

-We now turn to a transformer model, namely the GPT-2 model presnted in tinygpt.
+Next, we turn to a transformer model, specifically GPT-2, as implemented in TinyGPT.

-As usual, we will create `batch_size` batches of indices and targets by sliding a window of size `block_size` across the dataset.
-We then iteratively train a transformer to predict the next token by minimizing the loss function across all batches.
+As usual, we create `batch_size` batches of indices and targets by sliding a `block_size` window across the dataset.
+The transformer is then trained iteratively to predict the next token by minimizing the loss across all batches.

 ### A few tweaks

-Before I present some results, here are some tweaks that i made to the orignal model:
+Before presenting the results, here are some adjustments I made to the original model:

-- Every thousand iterations, I use batch inference on the entire test set to predict the result of addition.
-My real objective is to be close to 100% correct prediction on the unseen data.
-The validation set is separated and only used for loss monitoring vs the training loss.
-I compute an *approximative score* by comparing the absolute value of actual and exepcted right hand side, and an *exact score* by counting the number of correctly predicted results
+- Every 1,000 iterations, I perform batch inference on the entire test set to predict addition results.
+My primary objective is achieving close to 100% accuracy on unseen data.
+The validation set is only used for monitoring loss versus training loss.
+- I compute two metrics:
+  - *Approximative score*: Comparing the absolute difference between actual and expected values on the right-hand side.
+  - *Exact score*: Counting the number of correctly predicted results.
-- As suggested by Andrej, I mask the loss everywhere except after the equal sign, which is where I want to model to focus on.
-I first tried without it and it definitely improves training by a large margin, allows smaller models to properly learn
+- Following Andrej’s suggestion, I mask the loss everywhere except after the equal sign, focusing the model on critical predictions.
+Training without this masking significantly worsens performance.
-- I am using the [outlines](https://github.com/dottxt-ai/outlines) library and their `RegexLogitsProcessor` to constrain the generation.
-Basically I want to ensure that only integers are found after the equal sign, using various regex patterns depending on whether I use leading zeroes or not, whether I use addition, multiplication, division, etc. This is only done at generation time.
-It requires to use a bit of the outlines API (tokenizer and a specific `generate` function).
+- I used the [outlines](https://github.com/dottxt-ai/outlines) library and its `RegexLogitsProcessor` to constrain generation.
+For example, I enforced regex patterns to ensure only valid integers appear after the equal sign.
-- I found dropout to be useless for my model sizes.
-Also, `torch.compile` only works without dropout on `mps` devices (as of Jan 2025)
+- Dropout was unnecessary for my model sizes.
+Also, `torch.compile` only works without dropout on `mps` devices (as of January 2025).
-- The learning rate needs to be adjusted when changing the model size, especially the embedding dimension $d_{\textrm{model}}$.
-I modify it proportionally from a reference of $5 \times 10^{-3}$ for $d_{\textrm{model}}=128$ but there might be a better way to do this

 ### Results

-I experimented with various model sizes by varying $d_{\textrm{model}}$ (embedding dimension), $N$ (number of layers) and $h$ (number of attention heads).
+I experimented with varying model sizes by adjusting $d_{\textrm{model}}$ (embedding dimension), $N$ (number of layers), and $h$ (attention heads).

 From the data I gathered in [Transformers Dashboard]({{< ref "posts/transformers-dashboard.md" >}} "Transformers Dashboard") I observed that: